Ejaz-100400/Netflix-clone/README.md

 <br>

 This is a Netflix clone website built with React, Node.js, and MongoDB.
-The website allows users to browse and watch movies and TV shows and created a Netflix clone which is more likely I've created same as Netflix
+The website allows users to browse and watch movies and TV shows.

 ## Table of Contents